makerdao/community/governance/governance-and-risk-meetings/summaries/episode-104.md

 [00:43](https://youtu.be/ZLgbKyTHPY8?t=43)

 - Hello, everyone, welcome to 104th MakerDAO Scientific Governance and Risk meeting.
 Today is Thursday, August 6th.
 My name is LongForWisdom.
-I am one of the MakerDao Governance Facilitators.
+I am one of the MakerDAO Governance Facilitators.
 I am joined by a host of people interested in Maker.
 We have a fairly large agenda for today.
 Anybody is free to interrupt and ask questions during any point of this call.
 - Discussions happen in the [Forum.](https://forum.makerdao.com/)

 ## Governance at a Glance